airbytehq/airbyte-e2e-testing-tool/README.md

 ## How to run locally

-The tool provides possibility to run all scenarious locally.
-If your command requires credentials, you should provide them locally or request from secret service.
+The tool provides the possibility to run all scenarios locally.
+If your command requires credentials, you should provide them locally or request them from the secret service.
-You have two ways how to provide required credentials to the tool.
-The main flow is to get credentials from the secret service, but also you can use your local files a source for credentials.
+You have two ways how to provide the required credentials to the tool.
+The main flow is to get credentials from the secret service, but also you can use your local files as a source for credentials.
 (See more about credentials below)

 ### Example: Run scenario with credentials from Secret service

 1. Clone the repository
 2. Build the project
-3. Put secret service credential file in the `secrets/service_account_credentials.json` folder in the project root (You can find file structure in the ServiceAccountConfig.yaml)
+3. Put the secret service credential file in the `secrets/service_account_credentials.json` folder in the project root (You can find the file structure in the ServiceAccountConfig.yaml)
 4. Run the scenario by passing the required arguments to the method `TestingTool::main` with the command `/run-scenario`
 ![Screenshot from 2022-08-30 12-54-42](https://user-images.githubusercontent.com/30464745/187407611-1eeefdff-2417-41a7-8b8b-4467dc4f885a.png)